 Information for Applicants who fail the NCLEX-RN

-There is no longer a requirement to complete a course of instruction after a second NCLEX-RN failure.
+There is no requirement to complete a course of instruction after a second NCLEX-RN failure.
 If you are currently enrolled in the course because of a second NCLEX-RN failure, you are not required to complete it.

 If you failed the NCLEX-RN, read this document for some helpful tips to prepare for your next writing.